When you select a form entry with payment, you’ll see all the information about that transaction.

-This tells you how the payment was processed — electronically via PayPal/Stripe/Square, or manually (with cash).
+This tells you how the payment was processed — electronically via your payment account, or manually (with cash).

 This is the name of the form that the entry was submitted to, and the number assigned to the entry (by chronological order).

 This is the unique transaction number that corresponds with your payment account.
-You’ll need this if you ever make changes to your transactions within PayPal/Stripe/Square instead of within Cognito Forms.
+You’ll need this if you ever make changes to your transactions within your payment processor instead of Cognito Forms.

-Also included in the Payment Summary is the payment amount, time it was processed, the card type and last 4 digits of the card, and the payment status.
+Also included in the Payment Summary is the payment amount, time it was processed, the card type, last 4 digits of the card, and the payment status.

 The summary of the order will appear here, including the line items for their order, the subtotal, any additional fees and the total amount paid.